brunoviera0/4099-Week4/README.md

-Excersise 2: Storing and Dsiplaying News Articles
+Excersise 2: Storing and Displaying News Articles

 Write a Python script that fetches the latest news articles for a specified topic using the NewsAPI.